KevinLiao159/MyDataSciencePortfolio/movie_recommender/README.md

 If you are interested in the math part behind ALS, please read [Large-scale Parallel Collaborative Filtering for the Netflix Prize [3]](https://endymecy.gitbooks.io/spark-ml-source-analysis/content/%E6%8E%A8%E8%8D%90/papers/Large-scale%20Parallel%20Collaborative%20Filtering%20the%20Netflix%20Prize.pdf)

+Hyperparameter tuning in Alternating Least Square:
+* maxIter: the maximum number of iterations to run (defaults to 10)
+* rank: the number of latent factors in the model (defaults to 10)
+* regParam: the regularization parameter in ALS (defaults to 1.0)

 #### Let's Make Some Recommendations

 I choose to use two types of different ML algos to build two separate movie recommendation engines and compare their performance and results respectively.
 The following is the list of my ML algos to implement movie recommendation engine